MPs say Rupert Murdoch unfit to run company

 The lower house of parliament will meet at a later date to debate the report and vote on whether to accept the findings.

-(Additional reporting by Paul Sandle, Avril Ormsby, Mohammed Abbas and Adrian Croft in London and Yinka Adegoke in New York; writing by Guy Faulconbridge; editing by Janet McBride, Philippa Fletcher and Bernard Orr)
+(Additional reporting by Paul Sandle, Avril Ormsby, Mohammed Abbas and Adrian Croft in London and Yinka Adegoke in New York; writing by Guy Faulconbridge; editing by Janet McBride and Philippa Fletcher)

 LONDON British clothing retailer Next said its chairman John Barton will retire in August and be succeeded by Michael Roney.